withastro/compiler/.changeset/fix-trailing-whitespace.md

 "@astrojs/compiler": patch
 ---

-Fixes trailing whitespace being preserved before style tags when they are extracted
+Fixes a bug where trailing whitespaces were preserved before `<style>` tags after transformation, in certain cases.
+Now trailing whitespaces are correctly removed.